CCGS Bartlett: Design and description

 The buoy tender is propelled by two controllable pitch propellers powered by two Mirrlees National KLSDM6 geared diesel engines creating 1566 kW.
 This gives Bartlett a maximum speed of 12.5 kn.
 The vessel can carry 213.10 m3 of diesel fuel and has a range of 3300 nmi at a cruising speed of 11 kn.
-The vessel is ice-strengthened and carries a complement of 24, with 9 officers and 15 crew.
-The vessel has 11 spare berths.
+The vessel is ice-strengthened and carried a complement of 24, with 9 officers and 15 crew in Canadian Coast Guard service The vessel has 11 spare berths.

 Service history

 The buoy tender was constructed by Marine Industries at their yard in Sorel, Quebec with the yard number 388.
 The vessel was completed in December 1969 and entered service with the Canadian Coast Guard.
 Bartlett is named after Captain Robert Bartlett who made over 40 expeditions to the Arctic.
 The vessel was initially assigned to serve in the Newfoundland and Great Lakes regions before transferring to the West Coast.
-The vessel is currently based at Victoria, British Columbia.
+The vessel was based at Victoria, British Columbia.